czmyt/steve/tech-notes/README.md

 Some personal tech notes, tips, and tricks that others might find useful.
 <br />Mostly software related, with some gear posts.
-<br />In alphabetical order by subject.
+<br />Dates indicate when articles first published.
-Dates indicate when articles first published.
+<br />Posts in alphabetical order by subject.

 - **Bluesky Resources**: [Favorite resources for Bluesky social media users.](bluesky-resources) 2025-04-16
 - **Ford Auto Software**: [Notes about the Ford automobile software circa 2022 and still relevant today.](ford-software-2022) 2025-05-07